HarbourMasters/Shipwright/README.md

 # Welcome to the Ship of Harkinian!

-A PC port of OoT allowing you to enjoy the game with modern controls, widescreen, high-resolution, gyroscopy and a other great features!
+A PC port of OoT allowing you to enjoy the game with modern controls, widescreen, high-resolution, gyroscopy and other great features!
 Setup is simple, let's get started!

 The Ship does not include assets and as such requires a prior copy of the game to play.